Computational mechanics

 “state as a vector of predictions”

-A PSR defines the system’s state at time \(t\) as a vector of such test probabilities: \[ \mathbf s_t := \big(\mathbb P(\text{test } q_i \text{ succeeds} \mid \text{history } h_t)\big)_{i=1}^d, \] for a chosen set of “core tests” \(q_1,\dots,q_d\).
-Updates are performed by conditioning on the latest action/observation, typically via linear operators in the classical finite setting (Littman and Sutton 2001; Singh, James, and Rudary 2012; Boots and Gordon 2011).
+A PSR defines the system’s state at time \(t\) as a vector of such test probabilities: \[ \mathbf s_t := \big(\mathbb P(\text{test } q_i \text{ succeeds} \mid \text{history } h_t)\big)_{i=1}^d, \] For a chosen set of “core tests” \(q_1,\dots,q_d\), updates are performed by conditioning on the latest action/observation, typically via linear operators in the classical finite setting (Littman and Sutton 2001; Singh, James, and Rudary 2012; Boots and Gordon 2011).

-Two key claims in the PSR line:
+Two key claims in the PSR line of work:

 • PSRs are an alternative to latent-state POMDP belief states: they are grounded in observable predictions and can be at least as compact as minimal latent models in relevant senses (Littman and Sutton 2001; Boots and Gordon 2011).